magdalenahuget/comphair/README.md

 # comphair

 Welcome to the Hairdresser Management App!
-This application is designed to simplify the management of services provided to customers by hairstylists.
-With this app, stylists can effortlessly keep track of their clients' visit history and showcase their skills through before-and-after photos of stunning makeovers.

 ## Table of Contents
 * [General Info](#general-information)